mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 ## Notice

 - We are not using the constructor argument to set up the actual letters (yet).
-- We just check for a few letters. not for too many since we don't have yet a covering test.
+- We just check for a few letters.
+Not for too many since we don't have yet a covering test.
 - TDD requires full coverage.
 Adding another check without a test is a technique violation.

 # Checking Too Many Letters

-Let's check for too many
+Let's check for too many.

 [Gist Url]: # (https://gist.github.com/mcsee/872e0b7a24e76d743930c8b809d1201c)
 ```javascript